 For your information, Pinterest does not specifically publish a DAU figure.

-Instead, Pinterest publishes an MAU or monthly active user metric which is shown in this article: Pinterest’s MAU comparison with that of Facebook and Weibo.
+Instead, Pinterest publishes the MAU or monthly active user metric which is shown in this article: Pinterest’s MAU comparison with that of Facebook and Weibo.

-That said, only Facebook, Twitter, Snap and Weibo publish a DAU figure during their earnings calls.
+That said, only Facebook, Twitter, Snap, and Weibo publish DAU figures during their earnings calls.

 The worldwide or global DAU includes users from all geographical locations.

-From the first look at the chart, it is very clear that Facebook has been dominating the social media space all these years given the exceptional DAU figure that the company has been having.
+A first look at the chart above, it is very clear that Facebook is the king of social media platforms given the massive DAU figures.

-As of 2021 Q2, Facebook has more than 1.9 billion daily active users on its platforms on a global basis, a year-over-year increase of 7%.
+As of 2023 Q2, Facebook garnered nearly 2.1 billion daily active users on its platforms on a global basis, a year-over-year increase of 5%.

-Therefore, I have created another chart that explicitly shows Twitter and Weibo’s DAU.
+Therefore, I have created another chart that explicitly shows Snapchat, Twitter, and Weibo’s global or worldwide DAU.

-As shown in the chart above, Weibo’s DAU figures are slightly above that of Twitter.
+As shown in the chart above, Snapchat’s DAU leads both Twitter and Weibo’s DAU all these years.

 North America DAU

-Again, with nearly 200 million daily active users, Facebook is the king of social media in North America.
+Again, with nearly 200 million daily active users, Facebook is the largest social media platform by active users in North America.